pradnya-git-relup/relup-documentation/neurolup_battery_results/NeuroLupBatteryResults.md

 ### Exercise 3: Grid Match
 #### Overview
 In this exercise, participants are presented with a 3x3 grid where images are placed in various cells.
 Their task is to replicate this image arrangement on the grid within a specified time frame.
 The exercise is divided into three distinct trials, each progressively more challenging.
 The table below outlines the number of questions, the number of images per question, and the time limit per question for each trial.

+This is a measure of visual working memory.
+There is evidence that APOE ε4 carriers perform better than non-carriers in certain visual working memory tasks.
+There is evidence that individuals with MCI have reduced hippocampal activation during high working memory load and increased hippocampal activation during low load in comparison to healthy controls.
+This effect may be captured as this exercises becomes more challenging in trials 2 and 3.

 | Trial | Number of Questions | Images per Question | Time Limit per Question |
 |-------|---------------------|---------------------|-------------------------|